Connect with others who understand.

 3. Green Tea

-4. Fish and Shellfish
+4. Fish and Seafood

 Whole grains are packed with fiber and beneficial plant compounds.
 Look for products with short, simple ingredient lists to avoid unnecessary additives.